pjreddie/vision-hw0/README.md

 when you are done with an image.
 So it goes away.
 You can check out how all this is implemented in `src/load_image.c`.
 You probably shouldn't change anything in this file.
 We use the `stb_image` libary for the actual loading and saving of jpgs because that is, like, REALLY complicated.
 I think.
 I've never tried.
 Anywho....

-You'll be modifying the file `process_image.c`.
+You'll be modifying the file `src/process_image.c`.
 We've also included a python compatability library. `uwimg.py` includes the code to access your C library from python. `tryit.py` has some example code you can run.
 We will build the library using `make`.
 Simply run the command:

     make